Trinidad Government Railway

 The Trinidad Government Railway existed between 1876 and 28 December 1968.
 Originally built to connect Port of Spain with Arima, the railway was extended to Couva in 1880, San Fernando in 1882, Cunapo (now Sangre Grande) in 1897, Tabaquite in 1898, Siparia in 1913 and Rio Claro in 1914.

 Background

 The first attempt to establish a railway was a private affair in 1846 by the Trinidad Railway Company.
 Trinidad Railway Company's very first steam locomotive was the "Forerunner" which was built by Hunslet of Leeds and arrived in 1864.

 Railway construction began in the 1870s.
 The Arima line was completed in 1876, followed by the San Fernando line in 1882.
 The railway to Princes Town was completed in 1884.
 These were followed by railway lines to Sangre Grande in 1897 and Cunupia-Tabaquite in 1898.

 Overview

-At this, its greatest extent, the railway covered 173 km.
+At its greatest extent, the railway covered 173 km.

-After the end of World War I, the appearance of the automobile led to changes that culminated with the phased closure of the railway April 1953 and 28 December 1968 saw the complete closure of the Trinidad Government Railways.
+After the end of World War I, the appearance of automobiles led to changes that resulted in closure of the railway between April 1953 and 28 December 1968.